chebert/schemeish/README.md

 Value-slots and function-slots are bound to the function object created by a nested define.

+## DEF

+`DEF` is the lisp-1 analogue to `DEFINE`, providing the same functionality, but in a lisp-1 style context.

 ## NAMED LET

 In all cases the `LET` provided by Schemeish works the same as `CL:LET`